bahrus/be-decorated/README.md

 <be-a-butterbeer-counter if-wants-to-be=a-b-c></be-a-butterbeer-counter>
 ```

+Another silver lining to this nuisance:  It provides more transparency where the behavior modification is coming from.

 ## Setting properties of the proxy externally

 Just as we need to be able to pass property values to custom elements, we need a way to do this with be-decorated elements.
 But how?